python4ESAC/python4ESAC/source/pure_python/functions.rst

 .. note::
-    It is considered good python style to have function names all in lower case, with words separated by underscore to improve readability.
+    It is considered good python style to have function names all in lower case, with words separated by underscore if it improves readability.

 This is a rather boring function that does not take or return any